qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/rastermiscellaneous.rst

   Raster layer in input.

-``Force computation of the actual min/max values for each band`` [boolean] Force computation of the actual min/max values for each band in the dataset
+``Force computation of the actual min/max values for each band`` [boolean] Forces computation of the actual min/max values for each band in the dataset.

-``Read and display image statistics (force computation if necessary)`` [boolean] Read and display image statistics.
-Force computation if no statistics are stored in an image
+``Read and display image statistics (force computation if necessary)`` [boolean] Reads and displays image statistics.
+Forces computation if no statistics are stored in an image.

 ``Suppress GCP info`` [boolean]
-  Suppress ground control points list printing.
+  Suppresses ground control points list printing.
 It may be useful for datasets with huge amount of GCPs, such as L1B AVHRR or HDF4 MODIS which contain thousands of them.

   Default: *False*

 ``Suppress metadata info`` [boolean]
-  Suppress metadata printing.
+  Suppresses metadata printing.
 Some datasets may contain a lot of metadata strings.

   Default: *False*